GalanCM/BGELive/README.md

 ### But I like the way the Blender Game Engine works now!
 That's fair, and you don't have to use BGELive if you don't want to.
 However, BGELive expands on the Blender Game Engine in other ways too, adding new features to KX_GameObject, such as new options for the applyMovement and applyRotation methods, and a new applyScale method, and more will be added in the future.
 Best of all, since BGELive is built on top of the current api, you can take advantage of these without changing your coding style.

+## Installation
+Installation is easy:

+1. Download the zip file from the sidebar on the left

+2. Drop it into you project's script folder

+3. __That's it__

+## Basic Usage